+Environmental Questionnaire

-By checking the box, I affirm that I have completed the Construction Map and affiliated Site/Route Descriptions.
-While checked, all mapping tools will lock for completion of the below EQs.
-To edit either the Service Area Map, the Construction Map, and/or Site/Route Descriptions, uncheck the box.
+By checking the box, I affirm that I have completed the Construction Map and Site/Route Descriptions.
+While checked, the Construction Map and Site/Route Descriptions will lock for completion of the below EQs.
+To edit the Construction Map and/or Site/Route Descriptions, uncheck the box.
 Changing the information provided on the previous pages may result in changes to the requirements for the EQs.

-Do not complete the NHPA Section 106 Environmental Questionnaire or initiate the Section 106 process at this time unless the S106 process has already been initiated with Tribes, the State Historic Preservation Office, or other interested parties.
-Please reach out to RUS by submitting a question through Contact Us before proceeding with initiating S106 process.
-The proposed actions identified in the Site/Route Description section of this application could require completion of the Section 106 process.
+The proposed actions identified in the Site/Route Description section of this application have been determined to not have potential to cause effects to historic properties.
+Do not complete the NHPA Section 106 Environmental Questionnaire or initiate the S106 process unless the S106 process has already been initiated with Tribes, the State Historic Preservation Office, or other interested parties.

 One Project Level EQ should be completed for the entire project and a Site/Route EQ should be completed for each site or route.
 All Site/Route EQs should be completed first as those answers will be used to identify requirements in the Project Level EQ.
 Download the Project Level EQ and Site/Route EQ below.

-Site/Route Environmental Questionnaire Project Environmental Questionnaire NHPA Section 106 Environmental Questionnaire
+Site/Route Environmental Questionnaire

+Project Environmental Questionnaire

+NHPA Section 106 Environmental Questionnaire

-Environmental Tab - Site/Route Environmental Questionnaire
+Environmental Tab - Site/Route EQ

-- Captures the appropriate environmental information for each proposed Site and Route. - A few things to keep in mind when completing the Site/Route EQs: - This is going to be what is reviewed for environmental.
-Accuracy is key. - The information contained in the Site/Route EQ must be consistent with the Construction Map and the site/route descriptions. - Site/Route EQs are based on the different layers contained within the Construction Map. - When completing the EQs applicants should ensure that the appropriate layers are selected and visible in the Construction Map. - User errors in the Construction Map will likely cause the EQs to be completed incorrectly and may lead to RUS finding the application to be ineligible.
+- Captures the appropriate environmental information for each proposed Site and Route. - A few things to keep in mind when completing the Site/Route EQs: This is going to be what is reviewed for environmental.
+Accuracy is key. - The information contained in the Site/Route EQ must be consistent with the Construction Map and the site/route descriptions. - Site/Route EQs are based on the different layers contained within the Construction Map. - When completing the EQs applicants should ensure that the appropriate features and options are selected in the Construction Map. - User errors in the Construction Map will likely cause the EQs to be completed incorrectly and may lead to RUS finding the application to be ineligible.